anair13/kindlize/README.md

 journals.
 Please let me know if you want to work on implementing Kindlize for fields outside of Astrophysics.

+_UPDATE_

+jb55 made a hack to make this work with CS papers on arxiv.
+This fork converts papers to one-column more aggressively.

 Screenshots
 -----------